 Libby Eufemio

 Libby Eufemio, Assistant Professor of Alaska Native Studies and Department Head of the Alutiiq Studies Program at Kodiak College, grew up in a one-room log cabin in Goldstream Valley.
-Their home in Fairbanks was on 40 acres at the very end of a long dirt road, with no running water or telephone, and with very few neighbors, so she spent a lot of time exploring and woman holding a stone uluplaying outside with her brother.
+Their home in Fairbanks was on 40 acres at the very end of a long dirt road, with no running water or telephone, and with very few neighbors, so she spent a lot of time exploring and playing outside with her brother.
 Maybe that’s why “being outside with a purpose,” is still her favorite thing to be doing, whether that’s working in her garden or at an archeology dig around Kodiak Island.

 “I love doing archaeology – being outside, having fun with colleagues, excavating by hand and using my body (instead of sitting at a desk), thinking about the story of the people who were living and working at the site, and holding the tools and objects that they held and used,” she says.